Birth Injuries and Your Rights

 - Baby’s heart rate is too fast or too slow

 - Umbilical cord causes lack of oxygen to the baby

 - Baby is too large for a vaginal birth or too small to be born safely

 - Infections the mother had during pregnancy

-Delay in Ordering a Caesarian Section
+Delay in Ordering a Cesarean Section (C-section)

 If a child suffers from distress during the birthing process, doctors will often order an emergency C-section.
 It might be ordered if the baby’s heart rate slows as a result of the mother’s drop in blood pressure due to blood loss, slowed labor, uterine rupture, or many other delivery issues.

 Timing is crucial.
 Delayed C-sections can result in a host of problems, the most dangerous of which is lack of oxygen to the baby’s brain (hypoxia).
 If the C-section is ordered too late, consequences could include: